stiron/stiron-go-mtpfs/README.md

 go-mtpfs Puppet module
 ======================

-This module will install the go-mtpfs package on Ubuntu Linux to enable the usage of Android based devices.
+This module installs the go-mtpfs package on Ubuntu Linux to enable the usage of Android devices.
+An additional PPA should be enabled to install it as a package.

 #Distros